MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/operator/azure-stack-enable-multitenancy.md

      -Verbose
     ```

-2. A szolgáltatás-rendszergazda az Azure Stack (meg ebben a forgatókönyvben), futtassa, *Unregister-AzSGuestDirectoryTenant*.
+2. Azure Stack szolgáltatás-rendszergazdájaként (ebben a forgatókönyvben) futtassa a *Regisztráció törlése-AzSGuestDirectoryTenant*.

     ``` PowerShell
     ## The following Azure Resource Manager endpoint is for the ASDK.
 If you are in a multinode environment, contact your operator or service provider to get the endpoint.